LucasMadranges/ReactQuizz/README.md

 Using dev tools :

-- Concurrency: Multiple npm script in one command.
+- Concurrently: Multiple npm script in one command.
 - Vite: For creating a simple React templates.
 - JSON-Server: For generate a "fake" API.